Color Strategies:

 Split-Complementary

-scheme.
-In addition to the base color, it uses the two colors adjacent to its
+The split-complementary color scheme is a variation of the complementary color scheme.
+In addition to the base color, it uses the two colors adjacent to its complement.

 No comments: